SteveBarnett/Remixing/_includes/themes/2026/september.md

 <h4>Vocation</h4>

 - ➙ Short article on context-switching
+- Short article on declaring AI use, borrowing fro the Euro one
+    - And add a note about I don't use it on HC: I enjoy, and find valuable, the process of writing and figuring it out myself
 - [DDD Melbourne 20/02/2027 CFP](https://sessionize.com/ddd-melbourne-2027) (deadline: 30 September)
 - Revisit [AI Realism](https://human-centred.nz/air/) and [How to get the most out of AI](https://human-centred.nz/2026/07/27/how-to-get-the-most-out-of-ai/) and nudge work about a policy
 - ✔ ~~Prepare mobile SR testing workshop for DADG (Tue 29)~~